Behavioral Scientist

 Shaye Hopkins.

 I’m a behavioral scientist studying how people form beliefs, build trust, and make decisions in complex social systems.
-My work focuses on misinformation, trust & polarization, well-being, and sustainability, using experiments and exploratory methods to design interventions that help people and institutions make better decisions.
+My work focuses on topics ranging from misinformation to trust, polarization, well-being, and sustainability, using experiments and exploratory methods to design interventions that help people and institutions make better decisions.

 View Research Let's Connect